Rajauli: Economy

 Nuclear Power Corporation of India has identified Rajauli as a prospective location for creating a 2,000-mW nuclear power plant.
 There are plans to set up a 28MW hydro power plant in Rajauli, which will help Bihar become energy independent.
 Water will be provided from Phulwaria dam reservoir.

 Agriculture

 Rajauli has clay loam soil.
 The accumulation of rain or flood water over a considerable part of the district makes the land fit for paddy cultivation.
 Principal crops are paddy, wheat, gram, maze, arhar, khesari, peas, sugarcane, potatoes, chillies and mung.
 Aghani or winter rice is usually cultivated in the lowlands.

 Business

 Nearly half the population of Rajauli is engaged in small- and medium-sized businesses.
 Balushahi is one of the popular takeaways from this place.
 One of the major businesses in Rajauli is the marketing of agricultural produce.
 Local merchants sell cloth, kirana, manihari, medicines, and local furniture.
-Major brands including HERO, Honda, Duke, Mahindra, Bajaj, Uninor, Idea, and Airtel have authorized dealers in Rajauli.
 The weekly Friday Hat at Bajrangbali Chowk is popular.
 A few mills, including the rice mill Navdurga Agrotech Pvt., processes raw and export to other states.